 Coastal Living Magazine has named Rockport a Top 10 Coastal Art Colony in the United States.

-Rockport Center for the Arts consists of three art galleries, a gift shop, and a Sculpture Garden that opens on Aransas Bay.
-Many a little art gallery filled with wildlife art, contemporary abstract artwork, and select Texas Modernist art will sneak up on you while you shop the Heritage District.
+Rockport Center for the Arts has three art galleries, a gift shop, and a Sculpture Garden that opens on Aransas Bay.
+Many little art galleries filled with wildlife art, contemporary abstract artwork, and select Texas Modernist art will sneak up on you while you shop the Heritage District.

 Take A Scenic Hike On Tule Creek Hike And Bike Trail

-I try to go hiking on every trip we take with the kids.
+Whether you hike or take your bike on the biking trails, you’ll likely see beautiful birds, a whooping crane or two, deer, marshlands, and many wildflowers.
 Getting out in nature to see the beauty while getting those endorphins going keeps us healthy and happy.
 I loved the easy two-mile round-trip nature trails on the Tule Hike and Bike Trail.
-We saw beautiful birds, a whooping crane or two, deer, marshlands, and many wildflowers.

 The bent oaks are one of my favorite features of Rockport-Fulton.
 These beautiful trees line the streets and highways.
 The trees are unique, with the grass below decorated with myriad wildflowers.

 Would you believe this above spot was just across from a shopping center?
 The area is gorgeous!